chef/chef-server/docs-chef-io/content/server/upgrades.md

 ## Release-Specific Steps

+### Upgrading to 15.x

+Chef Infra Server 15.0 moved from Elasticsearch to OpenSearch as its search index.

+{{% chef-server/server_upgrade_duration %}}

+The Chef Infra Server 15 upgrade does not automatically reindex existing external Elasticsearch installations.

+The upgrade duration might take more time if you are upgrading from Chef Infra Server 12.x/13.x, as it automatically reindexes your database.

 ### Upgrading to 14.x

 Chef Infra Server 14.0 moved from Solr to Elasticsearch as its search index.